 Ashesi's library is primarily digital, with subscriptions to a number of electronic information resources, including the PERI databases which give access to over 30,000 scholarly journals.
 Ashesi's library is not limited to the library building; it reaches out, with cutting edge information, into faculty and administrative offices, classrooms, cafeterias, and even outdoor gathering spaces.

-The electronic library is supplemented by a paper collection that currently includes 6,000 books, as well as a variety of international and local magazines, newspapers, and research publications.
+The electronic library is supplemented by a physical collection that is currently 27,000 volumes, as well as a variety of international and local magazines, newspapers, and research publications.

 - Two floors with seating for 150 users

 - The Joseph and Miyuki Dadzie Seminar room (301) - which can be booked by small groups of students, faculty and staff

 - The Catherine and Patrick Awuah Snr Seminar room (302) - which is occupied by the Learning Lab

 The library subscribes to a number of electronic information resources, including the PERI databases which gives access to over 30,000 scholarly journals.
 Most are available via IP address for computers using Ashesi's network, including those using the wifi.